Your Dream Vacation is Closer Than You Think: 7 Expert Tips for Wish List Travel without Breaking the Bank

 About Hilton Garden Inn

 The award-winning Hilton Garden Inn brand provides business and leisure guests upscale, affordable accommodations and modern amenities for an experience that is simply on another level.
 The Hilton Garden Inn Promise affirms the brand’s goal to make each guest’s stay better and brighter.
 Guaranteed.
-With more than 920 hotels in 50 countries and territories around the world, the brand ensures today’s busy travelers have a bright and satisfying experience, starting with the first hello.
+With more than 930 hotels in 52 countries and territories around the world, the brand ensures today’s busy travelers have a bright and satisfying experience, starting with the first hello.
 Experience a positive stay at Hilton Garden Inn by booking at hgi.com or through the industry-leading Hilton Honors app.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
-Learn more about the brand at newsroom.hilton.com/hgi, and follow Hilton Garden Inn on Facebook, Instagram and Twitter.
+Learn more about Hilton Garden Inn at newsroom.hilton.com/hgi, and follow the brand on Facebook, Instagram and Twitter.